 About Waterford Credit Union

-Established in 1963 at a public meeting in City Hall attended by 110 people, now almost 50 years later, Waterford Credit Union is one of the largest in the country with almost 30,000 members and over 40 staff (full time, part time and voluntary).
-It has two offices, one on Parnell Street and the other in Upper Grange.
+Established in 1963 at a public meeting in City Hall attended by 110 people, Waterford Credit Union is one of the largest in the country.
+We have over 30,000 members and 40 staff (full time, part time and voluntary).
+We also have two branches – one on Parnell Street in the city centre and one in Upper Grange near Tesco Ardkeen.

 - A credit union is a group of people who save together and lend to each other at a fair and reasonable rate.